33. Nuclear physics and radioactivity

 The atomic nucleus

 Recall that the results of Ernest Rutherford’s gold foil experiment in 1911 led to the discovery of the atomic nucleus.
-The nucleus was found to have a positive charge, contain almost all the mass of the atom, and have a diameter that was about 10^{-5} the diameter of the atom itself (for very light atoms) and about 10^{-4} (for very heavy atoms).
-With this discovery, the atom came to be viewed as a very tiny positively charged nucleus with electrons orbiting around that nucleus in a planetary fashion (in that electrons move around the nucleus, similar to how planets move around a star) that is most commonly depicted in textbooks.
+The nucleus was found to have a positive charge, contain almost all the mass of the atom, and have a diameter that was about the diameter of the atom itself (for very light atoms) and about (for very heavy atoms).
+With this discovery, the atom came to be viewed as a very tiny positively charged nucleus with electrons orbiting around that nucleus in a planetary fashion (in that electrons move around the nucleus, similar to how planets move around a star) as it is most commonly depicted in textbooks.
 This planetary model is depicted in Figure 33.1.
 However, such diagrams, such as the one shown in Figure 33.1, are not to scale.
 To put the scale of an atom in perspective, if the atomic nucleus was the size of a baseball, then the atom itself would be about 8 km (or about 5 miles) in diameter.
 In other words, atoms are mostly empty space!

 Subsequent experimentation by Rutherford later showed that hydrogen nuclei were present in all atomic nuclei.
 As a result, Rutherford is also credited with the discovery of the (positively charged) proton in 1917.
 Although we now know that the atomic nucleus is composed of protons and neutrons, it was not until 1932 that the (electrically neutral) neutron was discovered.
-So the planetary model predicted by Rutherford was modified again to include an atomic nucleus composed of protons and neutrons which was surrounded by electrons.
+So the planetary model predicted by Rutherford was modified again to include an atomic nucleus, composed of protons and neutrons, which was surrounded by electrons.
 Collectively, protons and neutrons are referred to as nucleons.

 If there are positively charged protons in the nucleus, the question arises, what keeps the protons clumped together?
 Recall that like charges repel.
 Positive charges repel other positive charges.
 Why don’t nuclei repel themselves apart due to the electrostatic repulsion among the protons?
 The answer requires that there be another kind of interaction whose attractive strength overpowers the electrostatic repulsion of the protons.
 This new force is called the strong nuclear force.
 The nuclear strong force is the strongest (hence its name) of the four known fundamental forces of nature.
-The other three being electromagnetism, the weak nuclear force, and gravity.
+(The other three are electromagnetism, the weak nuclear force, and gravity.)
 The table below shows the basic properties of each of the four fundamental forces.

-force
+force |

 properties